Transplant Services

 • Your doctor will provide specific at-home instructions to help prevent infection and rejection.

 • Monitoring of medications and side effects to avoid organ rejection and infection.
 Signs of rejection can include shortness of breath, congestion, coughing, or fever.
-Antibiotics, antiviral, or other antifungal medications may also be prescribed.
+Antibiotics, antiviral, and/or antifungal medications will also be prescribed.

-• Frequent follow-up appointments with your transplant team and doctor for the first three months will be required to monitor your progress and lung function.
+• Frequent, once weekly follow-up appointments with your transplant team and doctor for the first three months will be required to monitor your progress and lung function.

 • Various tests will be required during follow-up appointments to monitor progress.
-Tests include blood work, X-rays, lung functions tests, lung biopsy, an electrocardiogram (ECG), and other laboratory tests.
+Tests include blood work, chest X-ray, lung functions tests, bronchoscopy, electrocardiogram (ECG), and other laboratory tests.

 Lifelong and follow-up support

 • Lifelong follow-up and support.
 Transplantation is a life-altering procedure.
 Patients need life-long immunosuppressant medications and very careful monitoring indefinitely.
-Throughout the transplant process and beyond, we partner closely with recipients and referring physicians to achieve a seamless continuum of care, while helping patients and their families navigate any emotional, financial, and logistical concerns they may have.
-Our transplant team is here for the patients – for life.
+Throughout the transplant process and beyond, we partner closely with recipients and their referring physicians to achieve a seamless continuum of care while helping patients and their families navigate any medical, emotional, financial, and logistical concerns they may have.
+Our transplant team is here for our patients – for life.

 Get Care